adstriegel/cse34468-su24/hw/hw-04/hw4.md

 * Gateway / router
 * DNS server

+To get the information on Windows, go to the command prompt (run `command` via the search bar) and run `ipconfig`.

+To get the information on Mac, you can also get the information by running `ifconfig` on the Terminal.

 ## Question 4 - 5 points

 Suppose we have a 19" tire (e.g. diameter) on a car with two magnets mounted at points equidistant from each other at the edge of the inner hub of the wheel.
 A hall sensor is mounted off of the wheel in order to detect wheel rotations.